McKillroy/hpx_snippets/documentation/source/r_free_function_to_plain_action.rst

-Case 3 : Free function in main program in custom namespace in separate header/source file pair
+Case 3 : Function in main program in custom namespace in separate header/source file pair
 -------------------------------------------------------------------------------------------------------

 Example sourcecode in the repository is at ``/src/action_and_component_macros/case_3``